zkwokleung/cuhk-csci3260/Project/README.txt

 	Mouse Left Click + Move the Mouse: Look around

-	Key "W": Move the craft forward
+	Key "Up Arrow": Move the craft forward

-	Key "S": Move the craft backward
+	Key "Down Arrow": Move the craft backward

-	Key "A": Move the craft to the left
+	Key "Left Arrow": Move the craft to the left

-	Key "D": Move the craft to the right
+	Key "Right Arrow": Move the craft to the right

 	Key "Z": Move the craft upward

 	Key "X": Move the craft downward

+	Key "R":
-	Key "R": Reset the scene
+		- In Space: Reset the scene
+		- Inside the planet: Go back to space

 	Mouse Left click: Shoot lasers